dabauum221/youtube-dl-client/README.md

 # Youtube Downloader

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.3.

 ## Development server

-Run `npm start` for a dev server.
+Run `npm start` for a dev server and client.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

+Alternatively you can have separate terminals and run:

+1. npm run serve
+2. ng serve --open --host 0.0.0.0 --proxy-config proxy.conf.json

 ## Build

-Run `yarn build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Run

-Run `yarn start` to run the program in development mode.
+Run `npm run serve` to run the server after a build.

 ### Docker